Top 40 Japanese Slang to Know

 Japanese slang used to express opinions

 The next selection of Japanese slang all express emotions and are all very popular slang.
 For the slang ending in “い” (i) try elongating the ending to sound even more native!
 For example, キモいいいいいいい kimoiiiiiiiiiii expresses the fact that you find something really disgusting!
-For more tips on improving Japanese speaking, check out our article the ultimate guide to Japanese speaking!
+For more tips on improving Japanese speaking, check out our article the Ultimate Guide to Japanese Conversations!

 "yabai" is much like the English “oh my god” and “crazy” and can be used in both a negative and positive way.
 If something is “yabai” it can be amazingly good or horribly bad and guessing which will really depend on the context.